 The new modem should match the cable provider network, with most using at least DOCSIS 3.0 to DOCSIS 3.1.

 DOCSIS is the cable modem standard and is backward compatible with older DOCSIS versions.

 Replacing the modem requires hooking up the connections to a router and calling in the modem’s mac address.

 Often cable internet companies make it difficult to swap out a modem but by law need to have a way to use your own equipment.

 Setting up a new cable modem is an easy task and a good way to save on costs long term.

 Deciding on which modem to buy will be the hardest part since there are many available.

-Simply be sure to read the reviews on Amazon or elsewhere to see which modem is a good fit for you.
+Simply be sure to read the reviews on Amazon, forums, or elsewhere to see which modem is a good fit for you.

 Replacing the cable modem with your own and getting rid of the rental fee from your provider is a good way to lower costs.

 Have you replaced your cable modem?
 Let us know your thoughts in the comments below.